fleetdm/fleet/handbook/security.md

 * Guest accounts are not available.

 #### iCloud
 We do not apply ultra restrictive Data Loss Prevention style policies to our devices.
-Instead, by using different web-based tools we have, we ensure that the most critical company data is not stored on our laptops, so it can remain secure, while our laptops can remain productive.
+Instead, by using our company Google Drive, we ensure that the most critical company data never reaches our laptops, so it can remain secure, while our laptops can remain productive.

 | #       | Setting                                                   |